-Metrics are the ‘scorecard’ of your digital marketing work.
+Metrics are the ‘scorecard’ of your marketing strategy.
 When these metrics, also known as key performance indicators (KPIs), are moving upwards, you’re winning the marketing game.
-When they’re trending downwards, you’re on the losing team (at least for now).
+When your CX KPIs are trending downwards, you’re on the losing team (at least for now).

-But, in order to get a clear sense of what matters most in your customers’ minds, you need to include customer experience (or ‘CX’) metrics in your scorecard mix.
-These CX metrics measure your prospects’ and customers’ perceptions of your brand, judged after several interactions, or ‘touchpoints,’ with both your online and offline marketing channels.…
+But, to get a clear sense of what matters most in your customers’ minds, you need to include CX KPIs (customer experience) in your scorecard mix.

 When identifying specific marketing objectives to support your long-term goals, it is common practice to apply the widely used SMART mnemonic.
 You will know that SMART is used to assess the suitability of objectives set to drive different strategies or the improvement of the full range of business processes.